john9francis/radiation-modeling/timeSpentPhase3.md

 - 11/14 7:53 pm 2.5 hr going over b. oliphant's article one last time to see if I can get relative energies.
 Then editing med linac.
 UPDATE: I posted med linac v010 video, (Just the demo not the code) and then I coded in a lead protector around my linac head.
 - 11/15 5:15 pm 1 hr reading more about PDD and trying to quickly create a pdd graph.
 UPDATE: Got the phantom to be a sensitiveDetector, and started registering hits.
 - 11/15 7:20 pm .5 hr Making a big hitsCollection For the entire run on med linac UPDATE: I decided to not do that, instead using analysis and skipping the hitscollecting.
 But at least I have a hitsCollection for each event.
 - 11/16 12:47 am .75 hr getting that H3 made in med linac. update: it's made, but doesn't display anything.
+- 11/16 8:40 am seeing if I can figure out the histogram, or maybe just create a H2